adilakhter/papers-i-read/monitoring/circonus.md

 - no need for expensive consensus (no Paxos, no Raft)
 - write once
 - HA (they have 6 replica in each DC, and have 2 remote DC) (The guy from prometheus is wrong about no need for HA, actually I think the host created some misunderstanding when he reply the message from prometheus guy)
+- **They have a [broker](https://github.com/circonus-labs/fq)** sit in front of tsdb to handle storm, and data are turned into histogram and stored in tsdb if it is too dense. exact values are stored only when they are loose.
+Their tsdb support both numeric value and histogram.
+- they have open sourced the message queue [fq](https://github.com/circonus-labs/fq)

 ## Push or Pull